Aankarsh/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 ```
 #python program to find the inverse of a matrix
-#Developed by: Kamalesh y
+#Developed by: AANKARSH
-#Register no:24004024
+#Register no: 24013602
 ```
 ```
 import numpy as np